 The phased rebate removal will have significant short-term and long-term impacts on battery exporters and international buyers:

-• Higher Export Costs for Chinese Manufacturers: Removing the VAT rebate raises the cost base for Chinese battery producers when selling abroad.
+- Higher Export Costs: Removing the VAT rebate raises the cost when selling abroad.
 Analysts estimate this policy will “materially increase export costs” for China’s battery makers.
 In practical terms, during April–Dec 2026 exporters will lose 3% of extra margin (receiving a 6% rebate instead of 9%), and from 2027 onwards they lose the entire 9%.
 These added costs will squeeze exporter margins unless they adjust prices upward.
-Many manufacturers are expected to pass on a portion of these costs to overseas customers, resulting in higher prices for importers and end-users of Chinese battery products.

-• Likely Price Increases in Global Markets: As the rebate cushion disappears, international prices for battery products are expected to rise relative to today’s levels.
-Chinese suppliers have often been the world’s price benchmark, so any cost increase there can lift price quotes globally.
+- Likely Price Increases in Global Markets: As the rebate cushion disappears, international prices for battery products are expected to rise relative to today’s levels.
 Industry observers anticipate that this policy will put upward pressure on battery prices in 2026–2027, especially for sectors heavily reliant on Chinese imports (such as lithium-ion cells for EVs, consumer electronics batteries, and large battery packs for energy storage).
 The era of steeply falling battery prices may slow as China’s export incentives are withdrawn, potentially affecting cost projections for electric vehicles and renewable energy storage projects in the coming years.

-• Surge in Shipments Before the Deadline: In the immediate term, the policy timing could trigger a front-loading of exports.
-With the rebate cut looming in April 2026, many exporters will likely try to rush shipments in Q1 2026 to still capture the full 9% rebate.
+- Surge in Shipments Before the Deadline: In the immediate term, the policy timing could trigger a front-loading of exports.
+With the rebate cut looming in April 2026, we will rush shipments in Q1 2026 to still capture the full 9% rebate.
 This could lead to a temporary export boom or “export spike” in early 2026 as companies fulfill overseas orders early.
-For example, raw material markets have already reacted: Lithium prices in China spiked when the policy was announced, as investors bet on a short-term jump in battery production and exports before the rebate reduction.
+For example, raw material markets have already reacted: Lithium prices spiked when the policy was announced, as investors bet on a short-term jump in battery production and exports before the rebate reduction.
 Importers and distributors might stock up on inventory ahead of the April 1 change to take advantage of current prices.
-However, this pre-deadline rush may be followed by a dip in exports right after the rebate cuts, as the market adjusts to the new pricing structure.

 Why This Policy Matters to the Battery Industry?